tripleee/SmokeDetector-wiki/Commands.md

 These commands require privileges.
 <!-- These were not in any order.
 Recommend most-used/useful up top. -->

  - `!!/report <post URL 1> [<post URL 2> [...]]` - Makes SmokeDetector report a specific post/multiple specific posts in Charcoal HQ and Tavern on the Meta.
-The posted of these post will be added to the blacklist.
+The originator of each post will be added to the blacklist.
 Maximally 5 at a time.
  - `!!/allspam <user URL>` - To be used if a spammer has many posts so you don't have to use `!!/report`.
 This command posts a message about the user in all applicable rooms.
 Note that this command does NOT auto-TPU anything, for various reasons.
  - `!!/addwlu <profile_URL>` or `!!/addwlu <user_ID> <site_name>` - Adds a user to the whitelist (this means that if the username for that user matches one of the regexes, this will be ignored).
  - `!!/rmwlu <profile_URL>` or `!!/rmwlu <user_ID> <site_name>` - Removes a user from the whitelist.